 The Company has operating leases on real property, equipment, and automobiles, expiring at various dates through 2026.
 The Company determines if an arrangement is a lease at inception and assesses classification of the lease at commencement.
 All of the Company's leases are classified as operating leases.
-Pursuant to ASC 842- Leases, the Company uses the implicit rate when readily determinable, or the incremental borrowing rate.
+Beginning on the first day of fiscal 2020, the Company adopted ASC 842 to account for its leases.
+Pursuant to ASC 842, the Company uses the implicit rate when readily determinable, or the incremental borrowing rate.
 Our incremental borrowing rate is estimated to approximate the interest rate on a collateralized basis with similar terms and payments using Company specific credit spreads.
 The Company's lease terms include options to extend or terminate the lease only when it is reasonably certain that we will exercise that option.
 Lease expense for our operating leases is recognized on a straight-line basis over the lease term.

-The Company has an operating lease for its corporate office, manufacturing facility and distribution facility located in Torrance, CA, currently with a remaining lease term through April 2025.
+The Company has an operating lease for its corporate office, manufacturing and distribution facility located in Torrance, CA, currently with a remaining lease term through April 2025.
 The Company leases equipment under a 5-year operating lease arrangement.
 The Company has the option of buying the assets at the end of the lease period at a price that does not result in the Company being reasonably certain of exercising the option.
 In addition, the Company leases trucks and automobiles under operating leases that include certain fleet management and maintenance services.
 Certain of the leases contain renewal or purchase options and require payment for property taxes and insurance.
-The Company recognizes the present value of the future lease commitments as an operating lease liability, and a corresponding right-of-use asset ("ROU asset"), net of tenant allowances.
+The Company records lease expense on a straight-line basis based on the contractual lease payments.
+In accordance with ASC 842, the Company recognizes the present value of the future lease commitments as an operating lease liability, and a corresponding right-of-use asset ("ROU asset"), net of tenant allowances.
 Tenant improvements and related tenant allowances are recorded as a reduction to the ROU asset.
 The Company elected to account for leases with an original term of 12 months or less that do not contain a purchase option as short-term leases.
 Additionally, certain of the leases provide for variable payment for property taxes, insurance, and common area maintenance payments among others.
 The Company recognizes variable lease expenses for these leases in the period incurred.
 The Company's lease agreements do not contain any material residual value guarantees or material restrictive covenants.